Legally Reviewed by Matthew Dolman

 Holding the Right People Accountable

 Filing a civil lawsuit is one way survivors and families can demand accountability and get justice.
+Filing claims and taking legal action are critical steps to ensure all responsible parties are held liable for foster care abuse.
 Civil claims don’t just target the individual abuser; they can also go after the institutions and agencies that failed to intervene in the first place.

 Potential defendants in a foster care sexual abuse claim include: